Sex offender registry: Australia

 Juveniles who are required to register as sex offenders are required to report all relevant details to police for four years, 7½ years, or 15 years.

 These above periods are maxima in Tasmania, which allows for any lesser reporting period as is fixed by the court.

 On 1 March 2011, there were 12,596 registered offenders across Australia.

+On 31 December 2025 Queensland legislation establishing the state's first public child sex offender register, Daniel's Law.
+The law is named in honour of Daniel Morcombe, a 13-year-old Sunshine Coast boy abducted and murdered in 2003 by a convicted sex offender.
+The register was introduced to Queensland Parliament in August 2025 and launched by the state government in the end of 2025.

 Canada

 Canada's National Sex Offender Registry (NSOR) came into force on 15 December 2004, with the passing of the Sex Offender Information Registration Act (SOIR Act).
 The public does not have access to the registry.

+In 2026, the public High Risk Child Sex Offender Database was launched by the Royal Canadian Mounted Police.
+It acts as a centralized listing of offenders deemed to be of high risk and only contains information that has been previously released to the public by a police service, judicial court or government agency.
+This service is different from the full registry, which remains only accessible to law enforcement.

+Ontario

 Since 2001, the Province of Ontario operates its own sex offender registry concurrently with the federal registry.
 Unlike the federal registry which has an opt-out provision if an offender can convince a judge they are not a threat, the Ontario registry has no such provision.
 As a result, individuals who have been convicted of a designated offence at any time after 2001, and relocate to Ontario, are obligated to register for a period of at least 10 years.
 The registration period begins on the day the ex-offender relocates to Ontario.
+In 2025, Premier Doug Ford stated his intention to make parts of Ontario's registry accessible to the public.